Ankit00890/task-manger/README.md

 # Task Manager App

-This is a simple Task Manager project I built using the MERN stack (MongoDB, Express, React, Node.js).
-It has a separate frontend and backend folder.

 ## Features Added
 - Add new tasks (with time and validation)
 - View list of tasks